benbalter/benbalter.github.com/_posts/2011-11-29-towards-a-more-agile-government.md

 [^59]: *Id*.; Kundra, *supra note* 13, at 17 (observing "the lag between when the \[G]overnment defines its requirements and when the contractor begins to deliver is enough time for the technology to fundamentally change").

-[^60]: Federal Executive Roundtable, *supra* note 56.
+[^60]: Federal Executive Round Table, *supra* note 56.

 [^61]: Modular Contracting White Paper, *supra* note 41, at 13.

 [^62]: A prime example of such a phenomenon is the U.S. Patent and Trademark Office (PTO).
 In 1983 the PTO initiated a billion-dollar automation effort using waterfall.
 At the time the PTO's patent files contained some thirty-three million documents, supporting patents issued since 1790, and grew at the rate of approximately one million documents per year.
 The goal was to have a fully deployed system by 1990, however by 1987, the PTO began to realize that the program was fatally behind schedule and switched to an agile approach.
 Course Manual , *supra* note 28, at 66–67.
 The PTO was able to successfully deploy its patent search system (CSIR) later that year, and by 1992 had a significant portion of its automation system integrated into its workflow.
 U.S. Gov't Accountability Office, GAO/AIMD-93–15, Patent and Trademark Office: Key Processes For Managing Automated Patent Development Are Weak 4 (1993).

 [^63]: *See generally* Szalvay, *supra* note 6, at 1.
 The ability to adapt to change has implications beyond project efficiency as well.
-Hackers, cyber terrorists, and other malcontents are not bound by the rigidity of waterfall and are often able to adapt more rapidly to government countermeasures than the Government can develop defenses. *See* Federal Executive Roundtable, *supra* note 56.
+Hackers, cyber terrorists, and other malcontents are not bound by the rigidity of waterfall and are often able to adapt more rapidly to government countermeasures than the Government can develop defenses. *See* Federal Executive Round Table, *supra* note 56.
 Similarly, after spending nearly two years and 0 million dollars developing handheld computers for use in conjunction with the 2010 census, the U.S. Census Bureau was forced to drop its plans and revert to paper-based collection when it realized the waterfall approach it had adopted would not deliver a working system in time for the census data collection.
 White House Forum, *supra* note 5, at 5–6.

 [^64]: The Federal Communications Commission recently procured the National Broadband Map using an agile framework.
 Within six months, the agencies had a working prototype, and six months following that, a final product.
 Less than ten percent of the project's total funding was used to make a prototype, the source code of which being distributed alongside the project's RFQ.
 The contract's first deliverable was requirements documentation outlining a project management plan, but daily scrum meetings provided both agency and contractor the opportunity to revise requirements.
 FCC Interview, *supra* note 36.